Since 2017

 Step 1

-2. Grate the zest of half a lemon on FINE grater — only the YELLOW part (the white pith underneath is bitter).
+2. I grate the zest of half a lemon on a fine grater, taking only the yellow part.

 Step 2